swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 ~~~
 {:class="out"}

 The result is a new set of intervals representing the merged set of intervals in the input.
 That is, if a base pair in the genome is covered by 10 features, it will now only be represented once in the output file.
+Notice how the merged file has less columns than the original file - we've lost the name of the exon and the strand.

 Let's save the output of bedtools merge to a file and recalculate the overlap:

 ~~~
 $ bedtools sort -i exons.bed | bedtools merge > exons.merged.bed
-$ bedtools intersect -a cpg.bed -b exons.merged.bed -wo | head -n 10
+$ bedtools intersect -a cpg.bed -b exons.merged.bed -wo | head
 ~~~
 {:class="in"}
 ~~~